mdancho84/mdancho84.github.io/_posts/2018-10-29-data-science-with-R-course-week-7.md

 <hr/>

-## Week 7: Machine Learning Interpretability {#week7}
+## Week 7: Machine Learning Interpretability with LIME {#week7}

-### Overview & Setup
+### Overview &amp; Setup

-The Overview & Setup will walk through the setup to support `LIME` within the project workflow, and prepare the machine learning model for interpretation.
+The Overview &amp; Setup will walk through the setup to support `LIME` within the project workflow, and prepare the machine learning model for interpretation.

-After understanding the features that make up your machine learning model, __you will be able to answer the critical business question__, Why is employee churn happening?
+After understanding the features that make up your machine learning model, __you will be able to answer the critical business question__, <i>Why is employee churn happening?</i>

 <p style="text-align:center">